Redshift

 - Use

-EXPLAINto analyze query execution plan - Minimize data movement
+EXPLAINto analyze query execution plan - Minimize data movement (broadcasts and redistributions)

-- Use sort and dist keys effectively
+- Use sort and dist keys effectively, or rely on

-- Avoid unnecessary joins and subqueries
+AUTO - Avoid unnecessary joins, subqueries, and

-123456-- Explain query plan
+1234567891011121314-- Explain query plan

 EXPLAIN